 Tobacco use is the single largest preventable cause of disease and death.
-One in every seven Lucas County adults are smokers.
-The Tobacco Program at the Toledo-Lucas County Health Department includes the work of two different Ohio Department of Health funded grants, the Tobacco Prevention Grant and the Community Cessation Initiative, dedicated to reducing the prevalence of tobacco use in Lucas County and the associated health effects.
+One in every seven Lucas County adults is a smoker.
+The Tobacco Program at the Toledo-Lucas County Health Department includes the work of two different Ohio Department of Health-funded grants, the Tobacco Prevention Grant and the Community Cessation Initiative, dedicated to reducing the prevalence of tobacco use in Lucas County and the associated health effects.

 - Tobacco Free Housing

 - Tobacco Cessation Resources & Programs